Problem · Pre-acquisition

 The US thesis is part of the deal thesis.
 The home brand is not the US brand.

 A growth investor or strategic acquirer paying a home-market premium is paying for an expansion thesis.
 The US is almost always part of that thesis.
-The firm has the home market right and the acquirer needs to underwrite the next-stage growth, which usually means US scale.
+GMA has the home market right and the acquirer needs to underwrite the next-stage growth, which usually means US scale.
 The risk question is not idle conversation.
 It is part of pricing.

 TERM-SHEET PRICE IMPACT: US BRAND RISK FULL MULTIPLE WRITTEN SPEC DISCOUNTED VAGUE PARA EARN-OUT NO ANSWER

 The acquirer is not being unreasonable.
-The acquirer is reading a real gap and pricing it.
+The acquirer is judging a real gap and pricing it.
 The honest answer to the investor is also the answer to the discount: there is a real gap, here is the written spec for closing it, here are the milestones, here is the team, here is the timeline.

 ?